 4. Performance.
 A full Unrehearsed production, performed by the students (sometimes including the instructors, depending on the number of performing students).
 Other than the experience level of performers, these productions are essentially identical to our Chicago productions or the larger Bard in the Barn festival shows.

-If you would like to learn more about bringing an Unrehearsed Workshop to your area, just contact us.
+If you would like to learn more about bringing Unrehearsed to your area, just contact us.